lbuk/portfolio-website/_portfolio/DensityTechniques.markdown

 Air Rights Ratio (ARR) describes the ratio of the Air Rights Area (ARA) as outlined by the planning or policy context to the Total Existing Floorspace (EF).
 ARR is a new technique that calculates the extent to which buildings could make use of airspace: the higher the ARR, the more space there is for residential extensions.

-Infill Development Ratio (IDR) is another new technique that refers to the ratio of the Infill Development Area (IDA) to the Total Existing Floorspace (EF).
-IDR can be utilised to measure the extent to which infill development - including a new rooftop extension, for example - makes use of existing built space.

 <br>

 <div class="col">